-We build a strong continuum of care in Montana by addressing gaps in the state’s prevention and treatment system.
-We focus on building an effective, statewide approach to preventing mental illness, and we help communities respond more effectively to people in crisis, improve care for people with substance use disorders and mental illness, and implement effective programs like peer support and therapeutic courts.
+We support a complete continuum of behavioral health services by addressing gaps in the prevention and treatment system.
+We build practical, statewide approaches to preventing mental illness and substance use disorders.
+We also help communities respond more effectively to people in crisis, improve community-based care for individuals with behavioral health issues, and help communities implement new partnerships to address the most pressing behavioral health challenges.

 All too often, when someone experiences a mental health crisis, they end up in the emergency room or jail – settings that are seldom equipped to care for someone who needs behavioral health care.
 Emergency departments in Montana reported that as many as 30% and in some cases up to 50% of people admitted to the emergency department have a behavioral health diagnosis.
 This system is expensive, strains emergency and law enforcement resources, and all too often fails to give people the care they need.